merouanebenadda/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe game I am making using QT Creator
+A simple Tic Tac Toe game i made using QT Creator.
+It has a dark mode.